You are here

 - Do not feed the hare

-It would also be appropriate to move a baby hare if it is found in an unsafe location such as a parking lot or construction site.
-Under these circumstances, we recommend wearing gloves while picking the hare up and moving it to the nearest grassy area.
-Baby hares are best raised by their own mothers, and we should do our best to ensure this bond is not broken while we maintain a position of environmental stewardship.
+It would also be appropriate to move a baby hare if it is in imminent danger such as a parking lot or construction site.
+Under these circumstances, the hare can be moved it to the nearest grassy area by gently nudging it or gently picking it up with gloves.
+Sadly, many well-meaning people think they can save the baby hare by taking it home.
+Often, these little animals die of stress from handling and improper nutrition.
+All baby wildlife are best raised by their own mothers, and we should do our best to ensure this bond is not broken.